General Child Neurology

 • Success of epilepsy neurosurgery in children depends on removing the entire histopathological substrate. |

 The development of pediatric epilepsy surgery centers is relatively new in clinical practice.
-Neurosurgery for epilepsy was initiated in Europe in the late 1800s and predates the development of clinical EEG and all of the antiepilepsy drugs used today.
-The earliest patients were mostly adults, and epilepsy surgery in children was relatively rare until the pioneering work of neurosurgeon Sidney Goldring (51).
-With the introduction of continuous EEG-video telemetry and modern neuroimaging techniques, such as MRI, FDG-PET, and ictal SPECT, the late 1980s saw the development of multidisciplinary specialty groups involving pediatric neurologists, neurosurgeons, psychologists, and psychiatrists focused on diagnosis as well as operative and nonoperative management of children with therapy-resistant epilepsy (88).
-Although the initial clinical protocols mirrored those used by adult surgery programs, over the past decade the conceptual approach and surgical treatment of children with medically refractory epilepsy has undergone major evolution (53; 101).
+Neurosurgery for epilepsy was initiated in Europe in the late 1800s and predates the development of clinical EEG and all of the antiseizure medications used today.
+The earliest patients were mostly adults, and epilepsy surgery in children was relatively rare until the pioneering work of neurosurgeon Sidney Goldring (45).
+With the introduction of continuous EEG-video telemetry and modern neuroimaging techniques, such as MRI, FDG-PET, and ictal SPECT, the late 1980s saw the development of multidisciplinary specialty groups involving pediatric neurologists, neurosurgeons, psychologists, and psychiatrists focused on diagnosis as well as operative and nonoperative management of children with therapy-resistant epilepsy (89).
+Although the initial clinical protocols mirrored those used by adult surgery programs, over the past decade the conceptual approach and surgical treatment of children with medically refractory epilepsy has undergone major evolution (48; 106).

 This article will highlight the characteristics that distinguish epilepsy surgery in children and the conceptual framework for making clinical decisions in the era of modern neuroimaging and electrodiagnostics.
 Our goal is to show that surgery for epilepsy in the pediatric population is not the treatment of last resort.
 Instead, it has an important therapeutic role in the early treatment of children with surgically remedial syndromes who are at risk for epilepsy-induced cognitive and behavioral disabilities.

-Expert consensus recommends that children with seizures that are uncontrolled by medical treatment (ie, failure of two to three appropriate drugs) or with disabling medication side effects should be referred to a pediatric epilepsy center that includes surgery as one of the therapeutic options (31).
-The purpose of referral is to evaluate children to be sure they have an accurate diagnosis of epilepsy and to consider optional therapies, including surgery, in an attempt to stop refractory epilepsy.
+The goal of the epilepsy surgery is cure and is achieved through removal or disconnection of the epileptogenic zone; to delineate the seizure-onset zone is a key element for the success of epilepsy surgery.
+Complete removal of the seizure-onset zone is directly correlated with seizure outcome.
+Expert consensus recommends that children with seizures that are uncontrolled by medical treatment (ie, failure of two to three appropriate drugs) or with disabling medication side effects should be referred to a pediatric epilepsy center that includes surgery as one of the therapeutic options (24).
+As per ILAE recommendations and expert consensus, children with drug-resistant epilepsy should undergo presurgical evaluation (34).
+The purpose of referral is to evaluate children to be sure they have an accurate diagnosis of epilepsy and to consider optional therapies, including surgery, in an attempt to control refractory epileptic seizures.
 Thus, not all children referred to a pediatric epilepsy center will be surgical candidates.
-In our experience, changes in medical management, after a thorough diagnostic evaluation, can often control seizures, and children are returned to their community physicians in about 20% to 30% of cases (147; 145).
+In our experience, changes in medical management, after a thorough diagnostic evaluation, can often control seizures, and children are returned to their community physicians in about 20% to 30% of cases (152; 150).

 The timing of the referral to a pediatric center is important for children.
 Children with uncontrolled seizures under age two years should be referred promptly.
 Thus, newborns and infants with uncontrolled seizures and infantile spasms should be referred to a specialty center immediately regardless of MRI findings.
 Any child with an MRI showing a lesion, regardless of seizure control with AEDs, should also be referred to a pediatric epilepsy center as these substrates often become therapy-resistant, or the lesion itself should be closely followed for signs of progression.
 Also, focal epilepsy in childhood can be from low-incidence etiologies that should be referred to a center with experience in these pathologies.
-These etiologies include hemimegalencephaly, Rasmussen syndrome, Sturge-Weber syndrome, tuberous sclerosis complex, Landau-Kleffner syndrome, hypothalamic hamartomas, and polymicrogyria (98; 106; 109).
+These etiologies include hemimegalencephaly, Rasmussen syndrome, Sturge-Weber syndrome, tuberous sclerosis complex, Landau-Kleffner syndrome, hypothalamic hamartomas, and polymicrogyria (103; 111; 114).
+Most parents of children with epilepsy are willing for their children to have epilepsy surgery if their physician presents epilepsy surgery to them as an established, safe, and effective treatment option (96).
+Epileptogenic lesions causing drug-resistant epilepsy in children are frequently multilobar or hemispheric, unlike in adults.

 The pathologies and types of surgery are often varied in pediatric epilepsy surgery patients.
-In the UCLA series, for example, the most common etiologies in children who had an operation by the age of 20 years of age were extratemporal (70%), and in the extratemporal group the most common causes of seizures were cortical dysplasias (50%), infarct or ischemic lesions (17%), and Rasmussen encephalitis (12%).
-This is consistent with an international pediatric epilepsy surgery survey (56).
+In the UCLA series, for example, the most common etiologies in children who had an operation by the age of 20 years were extratemporal (70%) or hemispheric, and in the extratemporal group the most common causes of seizures were cortical dysplasias (50%), infarct or ischemic lesions (17%), and Rasmussen encephalitis (12%).
+This is comparable to an international pediatric epilepsy surgery survey (52).
 By comparison, in surgically treated temporal lobe epilepsy patients under the age of 20 years, the most common etiologies were hippocampal sclerosis (45%) and lesions, which mostly consisted of tumors such as dysembryoplastic neuroepithelial tumors and gangliogliomas (27%).

 Multilobar or non-limbic | % | Limbic or temporal | % |